 Personal trainers can keep people accountable and also advise on the best methods to lose weight.

 However, hiring a personal trainer can also be expensive.
-If this is not an option, try to find a coach who posts videos on YouTube and follow those instead.
-This is usually free.
+If this is not an option, try to find a coach who posts videos on YouTube or another video site and follow those instead.

 16. Take up yoga

-Low impact exercises — such as tai chi, yoga, and Pilates — may benefit those who want to lose weight but who are unable to participate in other forms of exercise.
+Low-impact exercises — such as tai chi, yoga, and Pilates — may benefit those who want to lose weight but who are unable to participate in higher-impact exercise.

 17. Eat mindfully